 Our dialects in Baker Lake are precious to us, and I will just provide a short example.
 When I was younger, I once visited an elder whose dialect I could not even understand, and during my visit, I had to keep asking his son to interpret the words.
-The elder also stated he did not mind Baker Lake, as he was originally from the Ukuhiksalik clan, and he said the following "Hivaniqhalukminanilu Huliknimmkkiaq tatnahiuliLalukjpa".
+The elder also stated he did not mind Baker Lake, as he was originally from Ukuhikhalik, and he said the following "Hivaniqhalukmi'nanilu Hulikni'mmi'ma'kiaq tat'nahiuliLaluppa".